 SN: On Gaza disengagement in 2005, given the benefit of hindsight, would you have done anything differently as head of the NSC at the time?

 GE: The problem from my own personal view was the timing.
-I joined the NSC two months after the government made a commitment to withdraw from Gaza so it was irreversible and the PM did not want to discuss it with me or many others.
-The PM created the situation that there were only two options for Israel concerning Gaza: to stay in Gaza and keep the situation intact or to carry out the unilateral withdrawal.
-Now, who the hell says these are the only possible options?.
+I joined the NSC two months after the government made a commitment to withdraw from Gaza so it was irreversible and the prime minister did not want to discuss it with me or many others.
+The prime minister created the situation that there were only two options for Israel concerning Gaza: to stay in Gaza and keep the situation intact or to carry out the unilateral withdrawal.
+Now, who the hell says these are the only possible options?
 I thought at that time there were better options but I was not able to influence it.
 I was not pleased, but of course I tried my best to make the withdraw as successful as possible.
-For example, Sharon initially believed that from his initial intent to full implementation of the withdrawal would take no more than a year but I insisted it would take more than two years and that we should state that to the US and internationally.
+For example, Ariel Sharon initially believed that from his initial intent to full implementation of the withdrawal would take no more than a year but I insisted it would take more than two years and that we should state that to the US and to the international community.